 Delivering a presentation with confidence

 Another common element of an assessment centre, is the presentation section.
 This can be nerve-wracking for the most confident student.
 Watch Luke’s top tips on staying calm and delivering a strong presentation here:

 Finally, remember that the assessors generally aren’t looking for the pushiest students

 They’re judging you on certain criteria that will help them recruit the most suitable candidates to their business.
 Try not to think of yourself as being in competition against other students, because you aren’t!
 In fact, a good strategy that could make you feel more comfortable is to identify potential allies who have shared similar viewpoints to you.
 Think of the process more as an exam where you are in competition with yourself.

 If you would like further advice on what to expect at assessment centres, book an appointment with a member of our team.
-There’s also lots of advice on our website, including specific information on case studies, presentations and group exercises.
+We also run mock assessment centres during term time.
+Find one here.

 Interested in finding out even more?
 Check out these useful resources:

 - How to be your best self at graduate assessment centres

 - Preparing for group exercises